 The debate with Christian blogger Kristina Harutoonian on the subject, “Do Charismatic Christians Overemphasize Divine Healing?”

-As for Brandon Robertson, we have interacted cordially over the years, even face to face on rare occasion.
+As for Brandan Robertson, we have interacted cordially over the years, even face to face on rare occasion.
 And my appeal to pray for him is sincere rather than sensationalistic.

 But I am not simply drawing attention to this very committed, yet very deceived young man.

 I am also drawing attention to the generation he represents, including, in particular, those a little younger than him.
-(Brandon is a millennial; I’m thinking even more of Gen Z.)
+(Brandan is a millennial; I’m thinking even more of Gen Z.)

 A 2018 Barna poll prompted me to ask the question, “Why Are There So Many Gen Z Atheists?”